zopencommunity/meta/web/package_requests_server/README.md

 configured, a signed-in user's new package requests and discussion contributions are linked to GitHub's durable numeric user ID.
 The user can then view **My submissions** and edit those items from any browser where they sign in.
+Owners may permanently delete their own requests while they remain **Proposed**.
+After maintainer review begins, deletion is restricted to administrators so that community votes, discussion, and project history are not removed unexpectedly.

 The OAuth App requests identity only: the authorization request has no repository or private-email scopes.
 The server exchanges the short-lived authorization code,